ogrisel/my-linux-devbox/README.md

 SSH agent forwarding is enabled by default to be able to use git from inside the VM if needed.

-Once there you can activate one of the 2 venvs, for instance for Python 3:
+Once there you can activate one of the virtualenvs, for instance for the Python 3.3 virtualenv:

-    [guest]$ . venvs/venv3/bin/activate
+    [guest]$ workon 3.3
+    (3.3)[guest]$ ipython

 You can suspend / resume the VM with to temporarily free the memory on the host with `vagrant suspend` / `vagrant resume`.
 Or shutfown and destroy the VM